 - Click on Use my Internet connection (VPN).

-- In the server field, enter the hostname of the server you wish to connect to (for example we used US server us-nj-01.protonvpn.com).
+- In the server field, enter the hostname of the server you wish to connect to except for a Free server (for example we used US server us-nj-01.protonvpn.com).
+Free servers do not work with the IKEv2 connection protocol due to the load balancers used on the hostnames.
 Server hostnames can be found in the Downloads category in your account, under the Server Configs section.
 Each server is named according to its server number and a two-letter country code: https://account.protonvpn.com/downloads

 Here is an example of what the server hostname looks like and how to find it: